 After the death of Nero, his successors tried to bury every trace of the Palace.
 The luxurious halls were despoiled of the sheathing as well as of the sculptures and were filled with earth up to the vaults; upon them, the large Baths of Titus and Baths of Trajan were built, and in the underlying valley, the Colosseum was erected.
 The lavish fresco and stucco decorations of the Domus Aurea remained hidden until the Renaissance.
 Nevertheless, many important items have survived, such as the massive Lalarium currently in the Vatican Museum,

 In 67, Nero attempted to have a canal dug at the Isthmus of Corinth.
 Ancient historians state that these projects and others exacerbated the drain on the State’s budget.
 However, they were clearly attempting to restart the economy that collapsed with much of the city of Rome destroyed.

 The economic impact of the Great Fire resulted in Nero’s debasement of the coinage for there was spending on public works projects and charity intended to ease economic troubles, as demonstrated by his coins that depicted Nero providing assistance to the poor.

-As the economy turned down sharply, Nero increased his spending in the classical Keynesian model, yet it failed to reverse the economic decline.
-As was the case with Caligula, it appears that during the reign of Nero, his administrators turned to treason trials, confiscation of assets, and raising taxes.
-The coinage was even debased setting in motion a long-term trend that would end only during the 3rd century.
+As the economy turned down sharply, Nero increased his spending in the classical Keynesian model but failed to reverse the economic decline.
+As with Caligula, it appears that during the reign of Nero, his administrators turned to treason trials, confiscating assets, and raising taxes.
+The coinage was even debased, setting in motion a long-term trend that would end only during the 3rd century.
 Nero debased the metal content of the Roman currency to increase the money supply for the first time in the Empire’s history.
 He reduced the weight of the denarius from 84 per Roman pound to 96 (3.85 grams to 3.35 grams).
 He also reduced the silver purity from 99.5% to 93.5%—the silver weight dropping from 3.83 grams to 3.4 grams.
 Furthermore, Nero reduced the weight of the aureus from 40 per Roman pound to 45 (8 grams to 7.2 grams).